jaz303/event-box/README.md

 # event-box

 `event-box` is an alternative to node's built in `EventEmitter`.
-It is not be a compatible API but it is in a lot of places.
+It exposes a similar API but is not intended to be a drop-in replacement; some differences exist.

+## Hierarchical Events

+`event-box` supports hierarchical events, using `:` as a separator.
+If event `foo:bar:baz` is emitted, listeners for `foo:bar:baz`, `foo:bar` and `foo` will all be triggered.

 ## Installation